ooples/pine_script_docs/source/essential/Strategies.rst

 A *strategy* is a Pine script that can send, modify and cancel *buy/sell orders*.
-Strategies allow you to perform *backtesting* (emulation of a strategy trading on historical data) and *forwardtesting* (emulation of a strategy trading on real-time data) according to your algorithms.
+Strategies allow you to perform *backtesting* (emulation of a strategy trading on historical data) and *forwardtesting* (emulation of a strategy trading on realtime data) according to your algorithms.

 A strategy written in Pine has many of the same capabilities as a Pine *indicator*.
-When you write a strategy, it must start with the `strategy <https://www.tradingview.com/pine-script-reference/v5/#fun_strategy>`__ annotation call (instead of ``study``).
+When you write a strategy, it must start with the `strategy <https://www.tradingview.com/pine-script-reference/v5/#fun_strategy>`__ function call.
 Strategies may plot data, but they can also place, modify and cancel orders.
 They also have access to essential strategy performance information through specific keywords.
 The same information is available externally in the *Strategy